bernatferragut/CCT/Introductions/CT Unplugged.md

 # Computational Thinking Unplugged
-> Can you give write clear enough instructions that even a computer could understand?
+> Can you write instructions that are clear enough for a computer to understand?

 ![](./assets/images/am-unplugged/game.png)